ValveSoftware/counter-strike_rules_and_regs/major-supplemental-rulebook.md

 ### Regional Standing
 Teams in each Major Region are sorted via an official Regional Standing.

+<a id="seeding"></a>
 ### Seeding
+<a id="Pre-event-Seeding"></a>
 #### Pre-event Seeding
-Coming into the event, all 24 teams are seeded based on the [Next Major Slot](#Final-Rankings-Major) from the prior Major.
+Coming into the event, all 24 teams are sorted based on their current [Regional Standing](#Regional-Standing), and assigned to a slot corresponding to the [Next Major Slot](#Final-Rankings-Major).

 #### Stage Seeding
-* Challengers Stage:
+* Opening Stage:
 	* All teams will use their [pre-event seed](#Pre-event-Seeding).

-* Legends Stage:
+* Elimination Stage:
 	* The top 8 teams will use their [pre-event seed](#Pre-event-Seeding).
-	* The bottom 8 teams will use their final seed from the Challengers stage (see [Mid-stage Seed Calculation](#Mid-Stage-Seed-Calculation)).
+	* The bottom 8 teams will use their final seed from the Opening stage (see [Mid-stage Seed Calculation](#Mid-Stage-Seed-Calculation)).

-* Champions Stage:
+* Playoff Stage:
-	* All teams will use their final seed from the Legends stage (see [Mid-stage Seed Calculation](#Mid-stage-Seed-Calculation)).
+	* All teams will use their final seed from the Elimination stage (see [Mid-stage Seed Calculation](#Mid-stage-Seed-Calculation)).

 ##### Mid-stage Seed Calculation
-For all Swiss matchups (e.g., the Challengers and Legends stage, and Swiss RMR formats), after the initial matches, seed is determined (in order) by:
+For all Swiss matchups (e.g., the Opening and Elimination stage, and Swiss RMR formats), after the initial matches, seed is determined (in order) by:
 1. Current W-L record in the stage
 1. [Difficulty Score](#Difficulty-score) in the current stage
 1. Initial seeding of the current stage